neil7057/pjl_host_system/README.md

 -   #### Footer Contact Information

-    -   The 'Send Me an Email' link opens the user's email client.
+    -   The 'Contact_us' link directs to teh contact us webpage with a form and further contact details (phone, address, email).

 ### Bugs and Fixes